The Topics We Cover

 This metric is influenced by several triggers.
 These include, for example, interacting with and commenting on the contributions of other people.
 Sharing your own posts also has a positive effect on your score.

-1. Share relevant Resources The point here is that you share valuable information with your network to become a trusted expert in your industry.
+1. Share relevant resources.
+Share valuable information with your network to become a trusted expert in your industry.
 Doing so will most likely boost the engagement of your publications in the long run.
-Also do keep in mind to engage on the posts of others.
+Also, engage with the posts of others.

-2. Leverage timely content New's and press articles get often shared on LinkedIn.
-Out of a good reason: if you share the latest informations about industry-related topics you create value for your followers and contacts.
-LinkedIn likes that and rewards you for doing so.
+2. Leverage timely content.
+Latest information, news-worthy content, and press articles get often shared on LinkedIn.
+The reason is simple- they offer immense value to your followers and contacts.
+LinkedIn likes that and rewards you for doing so, which influences your SSI score.

-3. Lead meaningful discussions This what is LinkedIn is all about in my opinion - experience a meaningful exchange, connecting and sharing thoughts, and ultimately doing business together.
-With that in mind, you can improve your score by leaving thoughtful and constructive comments on posts from others.
-Both: in groups and your feed.
+3. Lead meaningful discussions.
+In my opinion, this is what LinkedIn is all about - experiencing meaningful exchanges, connecting and sharing thoughts, and ultimately doing business together.
+With that in mind, you can improve your score by leaving thoughtful and constructive comments on others' posts.
+Both in groups and your feed.

-4. Send personalized messages Did you already get one of those nasty messages from salespeople pitching themself in the first two lines?
+4. Send personalized messages.
+Did you already get one of those nasty messages from salespeople pitching themself in the first two lines?
 Don't do that.
-It's arrogant and always gives me the urge to reverse the connection right away.
-Instead, you should actually take the time to personalize your messages in a way that adds value to the upcoming conversation.
+It's arrogant and always gives me the urge to break the connection right away.
+Instead, you should actually take the time to personalize your LinkedIn cold messages in a way that adds value to the upcoming conversation.

 LinkedIn Connection Message Example: